 Here’s an introduction to the crew of La Bella Vita:

 Martin (“Smudge”): skipper

-Martin, more commonly known as Smudge to friends and colleagues, became a RYA/MCA Yachtmaster (offshore) while also graduating as a Master of Science in Sports Coaching back home in the UK.
+Martin, more commonly known as Smudge to friends and colleagues, became an RYA/MCA Yachtmaster (offshore) while also graduating as a Master of Science in Sports Coaching back home in the UK.
 Formerly a British Army mechanic and university lecturer, Smudge coaches and plays rugby union when he’s not on the water.
-Adventures with Rubicon3.co.uk have seen Smudge act as Second Mate from London, England to St. Petersburg, Russia on board a Clipper 60 round the world racing yacht.
+Adventures with Rubicon3.co.uk have seen Smudge act as Second Mate from London, England to St. Petersburg, Russia onboard a Clipper 60 round the world racing yacht.
 Summer camp experience comes from two seasons with Camp Winaukee in New Hampshire and one season with over 60 different nationalities at Millfield English Language School.
-Completely sporting mad, he also teaches himself to surf and play golf in his spare time.
-This is Smudge’s second season with AQ and previous experience in the BVI’s come from participating in a British Army race crew at the 2009 Spring Regatta.
-This spring Smudge sailed Seamester vessel Argo from Cape Town, South Africa to Antigua in the Caribbean, fulfilling the roles of First Mate, Engineer and Sailing instructor, whilst also achieving his Advanced Open Water PADI diving certificate.
+Completely sporting mad, he also teaches himself to surf and plays golf in his spare time.
+This is Smudge’s second season with AQ, and previous experience in the BVI’s comes from participating in a British Army race crew at the 2009 Spring Regatta.
+This spring, Smudge sailed Seamester vessel Argo from Cape Town, South Africa to Antigua in the Caribbean, fulfilling the roles of First Mate, Engineer, and Sailing instructor, whilst also achieving his Advanced Open Water PADI diving certificate.

 Max: dive instructor/mate